My M38A1 CDN3 Jeep 71-09062

 • The M38A1 CDN Ford Motor Company, Canada, was licenced to assemble some in Windsor, Ontario, Canada in 1952-1953.

 My Jeep 71-09062 was sold suplus about 1986 – 1987.
 An early owner was Dan Jahn who later sold it to Scott Lorette about early 1998.
 Scott then had it painted white to represent a United Nations peacekeeping Jeep as Scott had served with the Canadian Armed Forces’ UN detachment on the Golan Heights.
 He placed in in storage from 2012 to 2025.
-In late 2025 it was sold to me, Colin Stevens, and it will be repainted in its original camouflage paint pattern as a reconnaissance jeep in the last half of the 1970s.
+In late 2025 it was sold to me, Colin Stevens, and it will be repainted in its original camouflage paint pattern as it was as a reconnaissance jeep in the last half of the 1970s.

 • The Royal Canadian Engineers at Canadian Forces Base Chilliwack: